4 Mistakes to Avoid When Submitting a Creative Job App

 2. The Aesthetics-Only Applicant

 Your application is stunning.
-Your resume is three-dimensional (glasses thrown in for good measure), shows your flare for design, and is sure to be reviewed by the hiring committee.
+Your resume is three-dimensional (glasses thrown in for good measure), shows your flair for design, and is sure to be reviewed by the hiring committee.
 It won’t matter who sees it, however, if when the recruiter goes to read it, it’s full of typos and lacks substance.
 Even if it’s a creative or design job, you’ll need more than a well-designed pretty page to land the job.

 How do you avoid this situation?
 Resist the temptation to spend 90% of your time on how your resume looks and then just cut-and-paste (or worse, find-and-replace) your qualifications for the position.
 All the traditional proofreading techniques apply here, so read your entire application aloud, and make sure the words on the page showcase concrete examples of your skills and past accomplishments.